melaniewalsh/mwalsh/_posts/2016-11-07-building-tweets-of-a-native-son-part2.markdown

 comments: true
 ---

-In Part 1, I explained how I "hydrated" 17 million tweets that mentioned "Ferguson" from August and November of 2014 by using [twarc](https://github.com/DocNow/twarc) and how I generated summaries for these collections (# of tweets and users, top hashtags, top URLs, top image URLS, etc.) using [twarc-report](https://github.com/pbinkley/twarc-report).
-But where and how does James Baldwin fit into the picture?
+In [Part 1](http://melaniewalsh.org/2016/11/05/building-tweets-of-a-native-son-part1.html), I explained how I "hydrated" 17 million tweets that mentioned "Ferguson" from August and November 2014 by using [twarc](https://github.com/DocNow/twarc) and how I generated summaries for these collections (# of tweets and users, top hashtags, top URLs, top image URLS, etc.) using [twarc-report](https://github.com/pbinkley/twarc-report).
+But how and where does James Baldwin fit into the picture?

 In this post, I'm going to talk about what Twitter metadata looks like (spoiler alert: it's pretty kooky) and how I reshaped the metadata to find only tweets that mentioned James Baldwin by using [jq](https://stedolan.github.io/jq/), a command-line utility for filtering JSON data.